 Topical relevance refers to the practice of creating content that thoroughly addresses a specific subject or topic.
 The goal is to demonstrate expertise and authority by covering all aspects of the topic, ensuring that the content aligns with user intent and search engine expectations.

-What is cocon sémantique?
+What is the cocon sémantique?

 Cocon sémantique, developed by French SEO expert Laurent Bourrelly, is an advanced SEO technique that focuses on structuring website content hierarchically.
 It involves creating a pillar page for a main theme and linking it strategically to supporting satellite pages.
 This approach strengthens the semantic relationships between pages and improves both user navigation and search engine understanding.